dxcv/q-trader/README.md

 # ********************** Lessons Learned *************************************
+AutoML is very slow and not efficient for time series

+Shorting can be good on bear market, but not so good at bull market

 Model is as good as train data.
 Model needs to be trained on variety of data

 Predict DR for several days => not any better